 A tailwheel airplane is one in which the wheel providing steering on the ground is at the back of the airplane.
 They are simultaneously known as dangerous, fun, temperamental, and humbling.

 As you probably know, the FAA requires additional training for pilots before they can operate tailwheel airplanes as PIC.
 For good reason!
-There are a lot of wrong or even blantantly unsafe techniques, both from fellow pilots, CFIs, and especially the web.
+There are a lot of wrong or even blatantly unsafe techniques, both from fellow pilots, CFIs, and especially the web.
 Choose Latitude, and you choose to take instruction in the methods and techniques the pros use, because we learned from the pros.

-- Why get a tailwheel endorsement?
+Why you should get a tailwheel endorsement.

-Good question.
-Reasons are as varied as the pilot.
+The reason people get tailwheel endorsements are as varied as the pilot.
 For some, the challenge of it is enough.
 For others, they want access to a class of aircraft that is usually less expensive than tricycle gear airplanes of similar (or even worse!) price point and condition.
 Perhaps for some, it is the places a tailwheel airplane can go.

 FAR 14 CFR 61.31(i) states that the pilot will be given training on, and found proficient in, the following maneuvers and procedures: